omichelsen/compare-versions/README.md

 Compare [semver](http://semver.org/) version strings to find greater, equal or lesser.
 Runs in the browser as well as node.js/iojs.

 This library supports the full semver specification, including comparing versions with different number of digits like `1.0.0`, `1.0`, `1`, and pre-release versions like `1.0.0-alpha`.
 Also supports wildcards for minor and patch version like `1.0.x` or `1.0.*`.
+Any leading `v` is ignored.

 ## Install